itsmechauhan/itsmechauhan/README.md

 - 🌱 I’m currently learning **Java and DSA😉**

-- 👯 I’m collaborating with **My college friends to best the best future software developers😎✌️**
+- 👯 I’m collaborating with **My college friends to be the best future software developers😎✌️**

 - ⚡ Fun fact **I think I am funny😅 but None of my Friends found me in a funny mood anytime😂😂**